 As you know, change is continuous on an oil and gas wellsite.
 Change analysis is simply the analysis of the management of change, conducted by competent persons, to make sure that change on the wellsite does not introduce new hazards or unsafe procedures in the work environment.

 A designated person should analyze how changes on the wellsite can affect equipment, processes, and materials for hazards and potential hazards.
 Findings should be documented and plans developed to minimize or design out the new hazards.

 Changes in the following general categories need to be reviewed:

-To more specifically analyze how changes to the wellsite layout, materials, processes and equipment, affect the work being conducted, be sure to include the following in your analysis:
+All areas on the worksite should be analyzed to more specifically analyze how changes to the wellsite layout, materials, processes and equipment, affect the work being conducted.
+Click on the button to see specific areas that should be analyzed.

 A Job Hazard Analysis is a technique that focuses on job tasks as a way to identify hazards before they occur.
 It focuses on the relationship among the worker, the task, the tools, and the work environment.
 Ideally, after you identify uncontrolled hazards, you will take steps to eliminate or reduce them to an acceptable risk level.